pivotal-sadubois/newsletter/catalog/docs/deploy_local.md

 ## Deploying a PosgreSQL Database on a kubernetes cluster

 It is leveraging Spring Boot as a technology stack, which provides:
 - a way to implement REST(ful) API using Spring Web annotations
 - generation of the OpenAPI definition based on your code
 - data persistence using Spring Data JPA (now PostgreSQL is supported, but other databases can be easily added)
 - an Inversion of Control Container to wire together your classes at running without the need to write tightly-coupled code

-The application contains example code implementing REST API to write and read customer profile information to and from database.
+The application contains example code implementing REST API for customer profile information read and write from and to the database.
 This example is intended to showcase best practices around using Spring Boot and it's libraries as well as different types of tests which can be utilized to verify different parts of an application.